uuosio/rscdk/crates/chain/README.md

 # rust-chain

-chain package for rust Smart Contracts
+A rust library for writing EOS rust smart contracts